MckyleM/Web-Application-for-ApexSolutions/README.md

 SEN PROJECT 4: API DOCUMENTATION

+/**
+!To be Removed!

+Nk is currently working on:
+a lot of things, oh no scope creep. thats why im writing it down.

+I want the alert that you got some login wrong or something tto be on the hmtl **/

 Why we used the Twilio API
 We decided to use the Twilio external API.
 The Twilio API is a restful API.